Glaucoma

 Treatment

 If you have early glaucoma, our Ophthalmology care team may recommend prescription eye drops.
-These will not cure the glaucoma or make your vision better, but they can lower the pressure in the eye and prevent your eyesight from getting worse.
+These do not cure glaucoma or make your vision better, but they can lower eye pressure and prevent your eyesight from getting worse.

-Treatments to drain fluid from the eyes may be required as your glaucoma worsens.
-We will work with you to develop a care plan that is specific to your needs.
+Treatments to drain fluid from the eyes may be required if glaucoma worsens.
+We will work with you to develop a care plan specific to your needs.

 A care plan may include laser treatment.
 Before treatment, the ophthalmologist will use anesthetic drops to numb your eyes.
-A laser will then be used to drain fluid from your eyes.
+A laser is used to help drain fluid from your eyes.
 You should not feel any pain from the procedure.